nodejs/node/doc/onboarding.md

 ## Managing the issue tracker

-  * You have (mostly) free rein – don't hesitate to close an issue if you are confident that it should be closed
+  * You have (mostly) free rein; don't hesitate to close an issue if you are confident that it should be closed
     * Be nice about closing issues!
 Let people know why, and that issues and PRs can be reopened if necessary

   * [**See "Labels"**](./onboarding-extras.md#labels)